 Genius Bonus: In the final scene when Winston is playing chess in the Chestnut Tree Café, he picks up a White knight from the board and contemplates a move.
 The arrangement of the pieces on the chess board suggests that he is considering the tactic of going around and hitting the opposing Black army from behind.
 Only minutes later, the telescreen announcer reports that the Oceanian forces had just defeated the Eurasian enemy in Africa by using the same tactic.

 Also, Winston's ulcerated ankle is a metaphor for repressed sexual energy.

-Mary Suetopia: A Straw Dystopia, where one of the members of State Sec even thinks that The Party will last forever, despite that in reality, there obviously would be corruption, revolts, sabotage and failures in surveillance system, inefficency and crises of economics, lack of professionals and social lifts which will lead to failures in the work of state... the list can go on.
+Mary Suetopia: A Straw Dystopia, where one of the members of State Sec even thinks that The Party will last forever, despite that in reality, there obviously would be corruption, revolts, sabotage, and failures in surveillance system, inefficiency and crises of economics, lack of professionals and social lifts which will lead to failures in the work of state...
+The list can go on.

-Memetic Mutation/Fountain of Memes: Screw "The Cake Is a Lie", this is the work that informs modern life, with "Big Brother" and "Big Brother Is Watching You", "doublethink" "Unperson", "thought crime" and "thought police", and "Room101".
+Memetic Mutation: This is the work that informs modern life, with "Big Brother" and "Big Brother Is Watching You," "doublethink," "Unperson," "thought crime," and "thought police," and "Room101".
 While we're at it, there's the the war with Eastasia Eastasia is our ally.
 We were always at war with Eurasia.
 Really, the government in the novel communicates to the public almost entirely through memes.

-Artefacts of the pre-Party times survive as memes too: "Oranges and lemons, say the bells of St. Clements..."
+Artifacts of the pre-Party times survive as memes too: "Oranges and lemons, say the bells of St. Clement's..."